LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Experiment

 \section{Experiment}

-In Section~\ref{s4.1}, we first evaluate the instruction-following capacity of LLaMA-Adapter.
-Then, we present our multi-modal performance on ScienceQA~\cite{scienceqa} benchmark in Section~\ref{s4.2}, and conduct ablation study on ScienceQA's validation set in Section~\ref{s4.3}.
-Finally, we report the fine-tuning results of our approach on other vision and language models in Section~\ref{s4.4}.
+In Section~\ref{s4.1}, we first evaluate the language instruction-following capacity of LLaMA-Adapter.
+Then, we present our multi-modal reasoning performance on several benchmarks in Section~\ref{s4.2}, and conduct ablation studies on ScienceQA's validation set in Section~\ref{s4.3}.
+Finally, we report the fine-tuning results of our approach on traditional vision and language models in Section~\ref{s4.4}.